Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Quantifying lopsided asymmetry in the density distribution

 Also, we notice a correlation in the formation epoch of a stellar disc-DM halo off-set and the excitation of the lopsided pattern in the host galaxy (compare bottom panels of Fig.~\ref{fig:density_illustration_collage} and Fig.~\ref{fig:densmap_lopsided}).
 Here, we compare the maximum values of the $m=1$ Fourier coefficient and separation between the centres of stellar disc and the DM halo ($\Delta r_{\rm CM}$) for different minor merger models with direct and retrograde configurations.
+We checked that for the minor merger models in the direct orbital configuration, the maxima for both the $\Delta r_{\rm CM}$ and the $\left<A_1/A_0\right >$ occur after the first pericenter passage.
+Similarly, for models in the retrograde orbital configuration, the maxima for both the $\Delta r_{\rm CM}$ and the $\left<A_1/A_0\right >$ occur after the second pericenter passage.
+We then compare these maximum values, computed at the above-mentioned epochs, for the models considered here.
 This is shown in Fig.~\ref{fig:lopsided_comparison_offset}.
 As seen clearly, for both orbital spin configurations, these two maximum values follow a (nearly) linear relation.
-This is not surprising since both physical phenomena are driven by the tidal forces exerted on the host galaxy by the satellite during the pericentre passages.
+This is not surprising since both physical phenomena are driven by the tidal forces exerted on the host galaxy by the satellite during the pericenter passages.